 After more than 5 years in France, we can conclude that our move was successful.
 We have settled in a lovely small town in the Aude surrounded by vineyards and gorgeous countryside.
-There is plenty to do in this area although Covid through a huge spanner in the works.
+There is plenty to do in this area although covid threw a huge spanner in the works.

 People have asked WHY we left, as Australia is an attractive country to visit and settle.
 It certainly is or maybe better, it was.
 We arrived in Australia in 1991 and at that time, it was a great country but it has changed and not entirely for the better.